Constructing Industrial-Scale Optimization Modeling Benchmark: Experiments

 Table~\ref{tab:main_results} reports Pass@1 accuracy across a range of existing NL-to-Opt benchmarks and our proposed \datasetname{}.
 Rows correspond to representative \nltoopt{} systems, including fine-tuned models and bare LLMs evaluated via direct prompting, while columns correspond to different datasets.
 In addition to Pass@1, we also evaluate Pass@8 accuracy (Table~\ref{tab:pass8_results}), and separately report solver code executability statistics under single-sample (Table~\ref{tab:ea_results_pass1}) evaluation setting; full results and analysis are provided in Appendix~\ref{app:full_results}.

 \textbf{Main takeaway.} A consistent pattern emerges across all method classes.
 Systems that achieve high accuracy on existing toy-scale benchmarks often suffer dramatic performance drops on \datasetname{}, in many cases by tens of percentage points.
 Notably, this degradation affects not only bare LLMs but also fine-tuned models.
 These results indicate that strong performance on existing benchmarks substantially overestimates current \nltoopt{} capabilities, and that \datasetname{} exposes modeling challenges that are largely invisible under prior evaluation regimes.
+Appendix~\ref{app:full_results} further includes a family-held-out LoRA check on Qwen2.5-7B-Instruct (Table~\ref{tab:lora_family_heldout}).
+The result shows that difficult in-domain supervision can substantially improve a smaller model, especially in executability, but still leaves a large gap to frontier models.
+Thus, \datasetname{} is useful not only for evaluation but also for studying supervision and scaling effects in industrial-scale modeling.